INTRODUCTION TO HIERARCHiCAL modeling

-This class has been offered 22 times to more than 500 students at INPA, USP, UFRJ, UFMT, and UFRGS.
-The contents have changed since the first edition, at INPA, in 2004, but there's been a consistent emphasis on the unification of theoretical and empirical work.
+This class has been offered 20 times to more than 500 students at INPA, USP, UFRJ, UFMT, and UFRGS.
+The contents have changed since the first edition, at INPA, in 2004, but there's been a consistent emphasis on the formulation of theoretical ideas that can be tested under the empirical approach taught in the companion 'Introduction to Hierarchical Modeling'.

 Graduate Student mentorship